Flags during the Druk Path in Bhutan

 • What is the local currency of Bhutan?

 Ngultrum is the local currency of Bhutan.
 It is pegged to the Indian Rupee, which is frequently used in place of Ngultrum.
-All major currencies like US Dollars, Sterling Pounds and Euros can be exchanged at Paro Airport, or at Banks and Hotels in major cities.
+All major currencies such as US Dollars, Sterling Pounds and Euros can be exchanged at Paro Airport, or at Banks and Hotels in major cities.
 Nepalese currency is not accepted in Bhutan.
 Credit and debit cards have limited acceptability.
 There are ATMs in Bhutan but currently they only operate with their respective Bhutanese banks.
 Traveller’s cheques / cash are the best option for your travel monies.

 • What is Bhutan's timezone, dialling code and electricity voltage?